Orbiting Solar Observatory: List of OSO telescopes

+Further developments

 The Advanced Orbiting Solar Observatory (AOSO) program was developed in the mid 1960s as a more advanced version of the OSO series.
 Conceived as a polar-orbiting satellite system, these spacecraft would continuously monitor the Sun and surrounding environment with detectors and electronic imaging ranging from x-rays to visual light.
 Due to budget constraints, the AOSO program was cancelled in 1965.
 Instead, it was replaced by the OSO-I, OSO-J and OSO-K satellites.
 Only OSO-I, which became OSO 8, was ever launched.

-Another satellite using the Orbiting Solar Observatory platform was developed and launched: the Solwind-satellite.
+Another satellite using the Orbiting Solar Observatory platform was developed and launched: the Solwind satellite.
 It was launched February 24, 1979.
 It was operated by the DoD Space Test Program.
-It was destroyed September 13, 1985 on an ASAT-missile test.
+It was destroyed September 13, 1985 on an ASAT missile test.